This is an AI translated post.

 Select Language

-It has been revealed that parasites, including roundworms and whipworms, were found in human excrement from so-called "garbage balloons" launched by North Korea toward South Korea.
+It has been revealed that parasites, including roundworms and whipworms, were detected in human excrement found in so-called 'dung balloons' launched by North Korea towards South Korea.

-The South Korean Ministry of Unification announced on the 24th in its "Analysis Results of Garbage Spread by North Korea" that "analysis of the contents of the garbage balloons launched by North Korea by a specialized agency revealed that multiple parasites, including roundworms and whipworms, were detected in the soil contained in the garbage."
-According to the Ministry of Unification, "human genes were found in the soil, suggesting that these parasites may have been in human excrement."
+In its 'Analysis Results of Dung Dispersed by North Korea' released on the 24th, the South Korean Ministry of Unification announced, "As a result of analyzing the contents of the dung balloons launched by North Korea by a specialized institution, numerous parasites such as roundworms and whipworms were detected in the soil contained in the dung."
+According to the Ministry of Unification, "Considering that human genes were found in the soil, it is likely that these parasites were present in human excrement."

-Among the garbage, there was a lot of garbage that gave a glimpse into the poor economic environment inside North Korea, such as old socks with a lot of patches and baby pants with holes.
-The clothing included numerous counterfeit products with characters such as Mickey Mouse and Winnie the Pooh from the American Walt Disney Company and Hello Kitty from the Japanese Sanrio company.
+Among the garbage, there were many items that provided a glimpse into the harsh economic conditions inside North Korea, such as old socks with numerous patches and baby pants riddled with holes.
+Among the clothing items, numerous counterfeit products were also confirmed, including unauthorized replicas of characters like Mickey Mouse and Pooh from the American Walt Disney Company and Hello Kitty from Japan's Sanrio Company.